Exercise caution when conducting permitted open-air burning and when using outdoor firepits and barbecues. Learn more about fire prevention.

 It is the occupant’s responsibility to ensure that the fireplace is being used appropriately and that they do not allow the smoke from the fireplace to affect the enjoyment of the natural environment by neighbours.
 If a complaint is received and it is determined that any of the ten tips have not been followed, Vaughan Fire and Rescue Service will attend the location, advise the owner/occupant there was an anonymous complaint, and request that the fire be put out.
 Depending on prior occurrences, and/or the severity of the hazard created, Vaughan Fire and Rescue Service may issue a verbal warning or proceed with other enforcement action.
 Residents should call 905-832-8506, Communications Division non-emergency line – press “0.”

 This permit application is for using or displaying fireworks for personal or business use only.
-Businesses interested in selling fireworks must apply for a licence and take the necessary courses.

 - Fill out the Fireworks Display Permit Application (PDF) form.